Home

 Mary and Homer lived at Dunbar, Leisenring and Brownsville, Fayette County, where he worked as a blacksmith, likely in local coal mines.
 Seen here is a rare photograph of the nearby Leisenring No. 2 Mine.

-Homer and brother in law Isaac F. Minerd made news in 1889 when they lived in Dunbar.
+Homer and his brother in law Isaac F. Minerd made news one day in 1889 when they both resided in Dunbar.
 The Connellsville Keystone Courier reported that they:

 On Jan.
-18, 1900, Homer died of pneumonia at age 49.
+18, 1900, Homer died of pneumonia at age 49, after an illness of only nine days' duration.
 He was buried at Laurel Hill Cemetery.

-Tragedy struck in 1913-1914, when son and daughter in law Elmer and Hazel died within months of each other.
+Tragedy and heartache struck again in 1913-1914, when son and daughter in law Elmer and Hazel both died within a few months of each other.
 Their passing left five young children alone, all under the age of eight.
-One of the orphans, Edith, was adopted by cousin Albert and Etta Inks, son of Mary's sister Minerva (Minerd) Inks, while Gertrude was adopted in 1917 by Percy D. and Laura H. Hagan of Uniontown, PA.
-The fates of the other children are unknown.
+One of the orphans, Edith, was adopted by cousin Albert and Etta Inks, son of Mary's sister Minerva (Minerd) Inks, while Gertrude was adopted in 1917 by Percy D. and Laura H. Hagan of Uniontown, Fayette County.

 On Nov.
-17, 1926, Mary died in South Brownsville.
+17, 1926, Mary died in South Brownsville at the age of 73, having suffered from myocarditis (heart failure).
 She was buried at nearby Redstone Cemetery.
-Her sister Mariah also is buried at Redstone, but the grave is unmarked.
+Her sister Mariah also is buried at Redstone, but the latter grave is unmarked.

 For more information on this line, contact Marilyn (Jenkins) Prinzing.